unconst/BitTensor/README.md

 ### Components

-We define each component in our network as a Machine Intelligence function which operates on tensors.
-It can be queried with a tensor of defined shape and type and will return a tensor which is the output of that operation on its input.
+We define each node in our network as a Machine Intelligence function which operates on tensors.
+Each node can be queried with a tensor of defined shape and type, and will return a tensor which is the output of that operation on its input.
 It may also be networked, and is composing its operation with downstream components in the network f(x) = (d1 ◦ d2 ... dn ) and, in reflection, serving its own model to upstream components, u1, u2 ... un = ( ... f(x), ... ) where the output of our model is an input to those models.

 <p align="center">
 <img src="assets/UpDn.png" width="500" />